mgouault/widukind-spa/README.md

-Installs all dependencies
+Install all dependencies:
 `npm install`

-Packs the JS bundle
+Pack the JS bundle:
 `webpack`

-Start the server
+Start the server:
 `npm start`